 1. Where can I buy recreational marijuana?

-Nowhere … yet.
-According to Question 2, the Department of Taxation has until Jan.
-1, 2018, to create the regulations to govern the dispensaries and sales.
+According to Question 2, the Department of Taxation had until Jan.
+1, 2018, to create the regulations to govern the dispensaries and sales that are being established.

 2. How old do I have to be to purchase and use marijuana?

 3. How much marijuana can I have?

 You can possess up to one ounce of marijuana, or up to 1/8 of an ounce of marijuana concentrates.